Following in Her Grandfather’s Footsteps

 “I’m a big believer in signs,” Pipitone said.
 “I was sort of a lost lamb going into college.
 I liked journalism, but I wasn’t passionate about it.”

-Animals was something that Pipitone was passionate about.
+Animals were something that Pipitone was passionate about.
 A photo of her dog was the background on her computer.
 One day she was skimming through a veterinary book and ran across her grandfather’s name.
 That was the sign she was looking for.

 Soon afterwards she was job shadowing a veterinarian and found her passion.